-These statements utilize the accrual basis of accounting.
+These statements utilize the economic resources measurement focus and the accrual basis of accounting.
 This basis of accounting recognizes the financial effects of events when they occur, without regard to the timing of cash flows related to the events.

 The Statement of Net Position